The Build Vs. Buy Software Dilemma – What Will Work for You?

 There are prime considerations you need to take into account when deciding whether to build custom software solutions or buy commercial software for your company, which we have set out in this three-part decision framework:

 You're bound to face problems in your business.
 The main thing to figure out is which of your problems are going to solely affect your company or industry and which problems are faced by most companies.
 If you work in a popular industry, you'll find a host of pre-made software programs for your businesses.
-If you're in a more specialised or new field, you're not likely to find a lot (if any) SaaS platform and may need to have your employees or an external team work on building custom software.
+If you're in a more specialized or new field, you're not likely to find a lot (if any) SaaS platform and may need to have your employees or an external team work on building custom software.

 Building in-house software programs can be incredibly expensive, and you'll need to budget the potential costs accordingly if that's the route you decide to take.
 You will also need to take into consideration your annual maintenance and hosting costs.
 On the other hand, pre-made software solutions will only have a one-time, annual, or monthly fee that includes support, maintenance, and hosting.